 What Are Eurobonds?

-In 1963, Autostrade, an Italian motorway network, issued 60,000 15-year bearer bonds with face value of $250 U.S. dollars and a 5.5 percent annual coupon.
-The company chose to issue the bonds in U.S. dollars instead of Italian lira to avoid the Interest Equalization Tax in the United States.
-The bonds became the world’s first eurobonds since they were issued in Italy and denominated in U.S. dollars rather than Italian lira.
+In 1963, Autostrade, an Italian motorway network, issued 60,000 15-year bearer bonds with a face value of $250 U.S. dollars and a 5.5 percent annual coupon.
+The company chose to issue the bonds in U.S. dollars instead of Italian lira to avoid the interest equalization tax in the United States.
+The bonds became the world’s first eurobonds, as they were issued in Italy and denominated in U.S. dollars rather than Italian lira.

 Eurobonds, or external bonds, are international bonds that are denominated in a currency other than that of the issuer.
 Despite their name, eurobonds aren’t necessarily denominated in euros and can take many different forms.
 Euroyen and Eurodollar bonds, for example, are denominated in Japanese yen and U.S. dollars, respectively.
-Most eurobonds are bearer bonds that are electronically traded through clearing houses, like Euroclear and Clearstream.
+Most eurobonds are bearer bonds that are electronically traded through clearinghouses, such as Euroclear and Clearstream.

 Many eurobonds have unique nicknames that are commonly used among traders and investors.
 For example, the term Samurai bond refers to Japanese yen-denominated eurobonds, while the term Bulldog bond refers to British pound-denominated eurobonds.